School Counseling Department

 Announcements

-Class of 2024
+Class of 2025 News

 Details

-When: Wednesday January 10, 2024
+When: Wednesday December 11th, 2024

-Time: 6:00 PM
+Time: 6:00 p.m.

 Where: Ellington High School Library

-Who: Any EHS Family
+Who: Any EHS family

-** Please note: students and parents should bring their cell phones because the FAFSA requires a two-step verification for the log in.
+**Please note: students and parents should bring their cell phones because FAFSA requires a two-step verification for the log in.**

-Class of 2025
+Class of 2026 News

 General Information